vannguyengd/gooddata-ui/docs/30_tips__use_with_vanilla_js.md

 copyright: (C) 2007-2018 GoodData Corporation
 ---

-You can build a custom bundle, include it using the `<script src=...>` HTML tag, and use it without the React framework - for example, with Vanilla JavaScript, jQuery, or other JavaScript frameworks that use direct DOM manipulation.
+You can build a custom bundle, include it using the `<script src=...>` HTML tag, and use it without the React framework, for example, with Vanilla JavaScript, jQuery, or other JavaScript frameworks that use direct DOM manipulation.

-* Using [webpack](https://webpack.js.org/) to transpile and bundle the files provided by GoodData.UI into a single minified file that can be included by the `<script src=...>` HTML tag
-* Creating Vanilla JavaScript helper functions for attaching and detaching React components to/from DOM nodes
-* Copying the CSS style sheet from GoodData.UI and including it in your HTML page using the `<link src=...>` HTML tag

 This tutorial focuses only on integrating GoodData.UI with Vanilla JavaScript and covers the following functional areas: